BSidesSF/bsidessf.github.io/_pages/volunteer.md

 If your employer offers a [charitable giving program](https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=1799), they can donate money to BSidesSF based on your volunteer hours.
 Reach out to your company’s HR team for more information.

 BSidesSF is a [registered 501(c)(3) non-profit](https://projects.propublica.org/nonprofits/organizations/271830464), so if you like the work we do, we would really appreciate your employer’s donation!

-## How do I sign up???

-We’re using Timecounts for managing event volunteer shifts this year so you will need to [create a Timecounts account first](https://timecounts.org/signup) and **verify your email address** before signing up for any shifts.
-Then you can sign up directly on the [BSidesSF Volunteer Shift Page](https://timecounts.org/bsidessf/events/49743).

 ## What if I have further questions?